- Western Australian Salaries and Allowances Tribunal

 - NSW Department of Local Government

-- Commonwealth Department of Infrastructure, Transport, Regional Development and Local Government
+- Commonwealth Department of Infrastructure and Regional Development

 About the Tribunal

 The Parliamentary Remuneration Tribunal is constituted under the Parliamentary Remuneration Act 1989.

 The Act requires that the Tribunal consist of a judicial member of the Industrial Relations Commission appointed by the President on a part time basis.
 The Tribunal may hold office for a period not exceeding 3 years and is eligible for re-appointment.
 The Minister may also appoint a person or persons to assist the Tribunal in any inquiry.

 The office of Tribunal is currently held by the Hon Justice Conrad Staff.
 Justice Staff is a judicial member of the Industrial Relations Commission.
 The Tribunal is eligible for re-appointment following his current term.

 The Tribunal is required to make determinations of additional entitlements that are to be available to Members of Parliament and recognised Office Holders, and to approve proposed amendments to the Parliamentary Contribution Superannuation Act 1971.
 Recognised Office Holders are listed in Schedule 1 of the Act.